Sagleft/sglui-engine/README.md

-# freemium-engine
+# sglui-engine
-Engine for creating Freemium applications with sales automation and a serverless model
+Engine for parametric creation of applications with UI in Golang

 ## dependencies